Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-A benefit of having health insurance is being able to rely on the doctors, labs, facilities and drug stores in your health plan’s network.
-By making sure a testing site or lab is in network, you can be confident that your test will be covered.
+A benefit of having health insurance is being able to rely on the doctors, labs, facilities and drug stores in your health plan’s network to get tested when you start showing symptoms or have been exposed to someone with COVID-19.
+By making sure a testing site or lab is in network, you can be confident that all the costs of your test will be covered.

-If you are a Blue Cross and Blue Shield of Illinois member, call Customer Service at the number listed on your member ID card for help finding an in-network testing site near you.
+Blue Cross and Blue Shield of Illinois members can call Customer Service at the number listed on your member ID card for help finding an in-network pharmacy or testing site near you.

 What about getting the COVID-19 vaccines?
 Do you know when you can get it and where to go?